-High School Summer Enrichment Science Academy, June 21-August 1, 2014
+High School Summer Enrichment Science Academy, June 20-August 1, 2015

 The Center of Excellence (COE) program, funded through the Department of Health and Human Services, was established to assist designated health profession schools and other public and non-profit, or educational institutions strengthen the national capacity to produce a culturally competent healthcare workforce, whose diversity is representative of the U.S. population.

-The Center of Excellence High School Summer Enrichment Science (HSSES) Academy is one of the many support programs offered through the COE to facilitate entry to the Doctor of Pharmacy Program at Howard University.
-The HSSES Academy a six- week residential summer enrichment science academy for rising 11th and 12th grade high school students, as well as students who will complete the 12th grade in 2014.
+The Center of Excellence High School Summer Enrichment Science Academy (HSSESA) is one of the many support programs offered through the COE to facilitate entry to the Doctor of Pharmacy Program at Howard University.
+The HSSESA is a six-week residential summer enrichment science academy for rising 11th and 12th grade high school students.
 Twenty (20) High School students who demonstrate an interest in the sciences, a career in pharmacy or other health professions will be selected.
-The COE HSSES Academy selection process is competitive.
+The COE HSSESA selection process is competitive.
 In addition to demonstrated leadership skills, students must also have a high aptitude for science/mathematics and technology.
 Preference will be given to students who reside in the Washington, DC Metropolitan area.
-The COE HSSES Academy is a five day academic schedule that exposes students to the pre-requisite classes that are required for a major in pharmacy or other health professions.
+The COE HSSESA is a five day academic schedule that exposes students to the pre-requisite classes that are required for a major in pharmacy or other health professions.
 The curriculum focuses on science related material and includes classes in Biology, Chemistry, Medical Terminology, Mathematics, Computer Science, and Career Exposure in clinical settings.
-Students will be in classes Monday-Thursday from 8:30 am to 4:30pm and on Fridays in their Clinical Sites between 10:00 am to 4:00 pm.
-Weekends include scheduled tutorials and mandatory science focused excursions.
-For more information on the program please visit the Howard University College of Pharmacy website www.pharmacy.howard.edu.
+Students will be in classes Mondays, Wednesdays and Fridays from 8:00 am to 4:30pm and on Tuesdays and Thursdays in their Clinical Hospital Sites between 8:00 am to 5:00 pm.
+Weeknights include scheduled tutorials and on weekends mandatory science and community focused excursions.

-Materials and items covered by the program: Housing, meals, course materials (books, pens, pencils, paper, etc.), activities, clinical shadowing, and transportation to clinical sites and mandatory science focused excursions.
+Materials and items covered by the program: Housing, meals, course materials (textbooks, pens, pencils, calculators, etc.), activities, clinical shadowing, and transportation to clinical sites and mandatory science focused excursions.

 ELIGIBILITY & SELECTION CRITERIA: